texasapo/texasapo-docs/utgsu-guide.md

 # Girl Scout University Website User Guide

-This guide is for UTGSU staff to modify the website.
+This guide is for UTGSU staff to handle event registrations.

 ## Prerequisites

  * A UTGSU Staff account (contact the Texas APO Webmaster) to get one.
 If you are the webmaster, instructions are below for creating a UTGSU Staff account.
+ * Reading and understanding the entire **Warnings** section.

 ## Warnings